+The Valmet Automotive facilities in Uusikaupunki allow for the production of a low four-digit volume in 2023, which will be followed by a steady ramp-up over the coming months.
+After this period, we aim to produce approximately 43,000 Sion a year, using one hundred percent renewable energy.
 We currently expect that all production-related greenhouse gas emissions that cannot be avoided along the supply chain, or during the production process of the vehicles, will be fully offset through relevant measures.
-Valmet Automotive claims to be one of the world's most sustainable contract manufacturers for cars.
+Valmet Automotive is one of the world's most sustainable contract manufacturers.
 Valmet Automotive was certified as climate-neutral on January 1, 2022.

-See "Risk Factors-Risks Related to Our Business and Operations-We depend on Valmet Automotive for production of the Sion."
+See "Item 3.
+Key Information-D. Risk Factors-Risks Related to Our Business and Operations-We depend on Valmet Automotive for production of the Sion."